SFYMMIK/CursedOS/README.md

 # CursedOS

-## Right now there arent any files here, but they will be here in a short amount of time.
+## Right now there isnt a complete readme yet but to compile this just use 'make'